Filial cannibalism: In fish

-Filial cannibalism in insects
+In insects

 Filial cannibalism can act in a way analogous to brood reduction in birds, in order to reduce competition between offspring for resources and maximize the survival of fully developed healthy offspring.
 For example, the burying beetle Nicrophorus vespilloides exhibits partial filial cannibalism.
 Burying beetles bury the bodies of small vertebrates as a food source for their offspring; for N. vespilloides, eggs are scattered a few centimeters away from the corpse.
 Once they hatch, the larvae make their way to the corpse to feed while supervised by their parents.

 Clutch sizes can be much larger than the corpse can support, which researchers suggest is due to eggs being laid as insurance for unexpected mortalities, parents being unable to accurately estimate the food capacity of the corpse, or parents being physically constrained to a minimum clutch size (though studies have shown that parents will vary the size of their clutch based on the amount of food available).
 At higher densities with insufficient food, larvae may not develop completely, resulting in smaller adults that are less likely to find a mate, as well as limiting the maximum clutch size that can be laid.
 The parents thus kill part of their brood at the earliest stage to maximize the food available for the others.

 Filial cannibalism can also serve as a source of energy while simultaneously removing nonviable eggs, such as those that have been parasitized.
 In the assassin bug Rhinocoris tristis, males are more likely to consume eggs at the periphery of the brood, which are most likely to be parasitized by wasps and are also the easiest for the male to access.
 Although R. tristis cannot distinguish between parasitized eggs and nonparasitized eggs, their preference for feeding on peripheral eggs may be a general behavior to maximize the chances of feeding on nonviable, parasitized eggs.

 In addition, it would reduce the number of peripheral eggs available to parasitic wasps, forcing them into an inner egg where guarding males are more likely to see and fight them off, which could potentially kill the wasp.
 Furthermore, eggs serve as a source of energy due to the costs of parental care, such as reduced efficiency in feeding and energy used to fend off attackers.
 R. tristis males also guard adopted broods without a higher rate of cannibalization, suggesting that they cannot discriminate between their own eggs and unrelated ones.

-Infanticidal cannibalism among humans
+Among humans

 Among humans, cases of newborns or infants being killed because they are "considered unwanted or unfit to live" and then "consumed by the mother, father, both parents or close relatives" are known as infanticidal cannibalism or cannibalistic infanticide.
 Infanticide followed by cannibalism was practiced in various regions.

-It has been documented among some Aboriginal Australian peoples, often as a contingency to avoid starvation, though its prevalence in that region is disputed and was likely overestimated by some observers during colonial times.
+Among other cases, it has been documented among some Aboriginal Australian peoples, often as a contingency to avoid starvation, though its prevalence in that region is disputed and was likely overestimated by some observers during colonial times.